 Francis learned basic swordplay for some of his stage roles, and through further training and hard experience became arguably the finest swordsman of his time.
 He was also an expert with knives of several types, both fighting and throwing.
 In one adventure on a farm Le Rapière Rouge threw a hatchet exactly where it needed to go.
 Francis was a natural athlete, one of those people capable of doing well at anything they try.
 In addition he was intellectually brilliant with a talent for negotiation.
 This way with words extended to his writing.
 Some of his plays are still produced today, and a few enthusiasts proclaim him to be the equal of Shakespeare.
 As well, several of his books on stagecraft - especially his manuals of arms for using various weapons in performances - are still in print.

 There is a huge amount of speculation about the "true" inspiration for Le Rapière Rouge.
 Some claim that Francis was familiar with the works of Robert Montgomery Bird and his Nick of the Woods character.
-Given the completely different personality of Le Rapière Rouge, even if he did know of the character Francis did not base his greatest role on it.
+Given the completely different personality of Le Rapière Rouge, even if he did know of the character Francis did not base his greatest role on him.

 1837 London inventor and adventurer D. Gerald Bredon adopts the costumed identity of Spring-Heeled Jack.
 A prankster at heart, he uses the guise - and the inventions created for it - for some fairly innocent mischief.
 After a few weeks of this he retires the identity.
 However, when he learns that someone wearing a similar costume is molesting women he resumes the disguise, stalks the impostor and captures and unmasks him as a young aristocrat.
-The man - with several of his peers - had decided to use the legend to conceal their lecherous and improper attacks on young women.
+The man - with several of his peers - had decided to use the legend created by Bredon to conceal their lecherous and improper attacks on young women.

 1849 Sonora Aero Club founded.
 Though they make major advances in aeronautical science, a series of disasters - caused by dangerous flaws in their airship design - result in the club disbanding after a few years.